Qowaiv/qowaiv-domainmodel/README.md

 method to achieve persistence of events.

 The second option, `AggregateRoot<TAggregate, TId>`, inherits from `AggregateRoot<TAggregate>`.
-It has build-in identity support and systems for storing events in the integrated `EventBuffer<TId>`.
-Events that should be persisted are added to it this buffer, and it can return both the committed as well as the uncommitted events it contains.
+It has built-in identity support and systems for storing events in the integrated `EventBuffer<TId>`.
+Events that should be persisted are added to this buffer, and it can return both the committed as well as the uncommitted events it contains.

 ## Example